nikita12052000/Weather-app/README.md

 # Weather app using API
- A simple web page which will shoe the weather of your city.
+ A simple web page which will show the weather of your city.